Posts Tagged With: chicken

 SECOND LAYER – RICE (Above bottom sauce)

-Take 1 cup rice and cook according to instructions on package.
+Cook rice according to instructions on package.
 Spread evenly over FIRST LAYER in large casserole dish when both are done.

 THIRD LAYER – CHICKEN BREAST (Above rice)